 Apple Watch price comparison

 Below we've got a live widget that will show you the latest deals for all the versions of the Apple Watch if you want to see the exact price right now.
-Bear in mind you can also get the Apple Watch 5, 4 or 3 on a contract because of the LTE features, and you can't do that for the other two devices.
+Bear in mind you can also get the Apple Watch SE, Apple Watch 7, 6, 5, 4 or 3 on a contract because of the LTE features, and you can't do that for the older devices - though some are more widely available than others.

 What iPhone do you need to use an Apple Watch?

 Unlike Google's Wear OS devices, the Apple Watch only works with one type of phone.
-You'll need to have at least an iPhone 5 running iOS 10 or later to be able to use an Apple Watch or Apple Watch 2.
+You'll need to have at least an iPhone 5 running iOS 10 or later to be able to use an Apple Watch or Apple Watch 2 but we'd strongly recommend you upgrade both your iPhone and Apple Watch choice, otherwise it's going to feel very slow and you won’t really reap the benefits.

 - We answer the big question: can the Apple Watch work without an iPhone?